S0gle3/wb-scout/README.md

 You can press F12 to disable the script but it will finish the scout loop.

 Press CTRL+F12 to exit the script immediately.

+!Every 30mins or so this script will relog your character for 1min to avoid random disconnects.

 ## Notes
 This script will not alert you if you die.